-What's it like camping in New Zealand in winter?
+What's it like winter camping in NZ?
 Our JUCY customer Justine shares her winter camping experience and advice.

 WINTER CAMPING: EXPECTATION VERSUS REALITY